Skip to main content

 Use functions in processes

-After creating a reusable function, you can use it in your business processes through Business Rule actions.
+After creating a reusable function, you can use it in your business processes through Business Rule actions, or reference it within other reusable functions.

 Add a function to a process

-1. Open your process definition in FlowX Designer
+1. Open your process definition in FlowX.AI Designer

 2. Select the node where you want to add business logic